priitpaasukene/PanteraS/README.md

 ##### Master+Slave mode Container
 This is the default configuration, that starts all components inside container.
-It is recommended to run 3 or 5 master containers to ensure high availability of the PasteraS cluster.
+It is recommended to run 3 or 5 master containers to ensure high availability of the PanteraS cluster.

 ![Master Mode](http://s3.amazonaws.com/easel.ly/all_easels/19186/MasterMode/image.jpg)